UniversalDependencies/docs/_bor/template-index.md

 ## Tokenization and Word Segmentation

 Bororo uses all 18 tags.
-Words are delimited by a space.
+Words are delimited by a whitespace.

 *